danilo-quattrini/my-notes/6 - The Real Notes/🇬🇧 CAE Preparation.md

 - I thought that all of them finished the CAE before me.

 **ALL**: we use is in all the other cases, where we don't need to put an object pronoun before of it, in all the other cases.

+## SOME vs ANY
+%%To complete with the differences between some and any%%
 ## ABOUT TO vs DUE/SCHEDULE TO

 **ABOUT TO**: we use it when something is happening in a restricted fraction of time, it's imminent, it's about to happen within few second, for example: